owlbarn/tutorial/book/diffequation/README.md

 ![Three components and phase plane plots of Lorenz attractor](images/diffequation/lorenz_01.png "lorenz_01"){ width=100% #fig:diffequation:lorenz_01 }

-From [@fig:diffequation:lorenz_01], we can image that the status of system keep going towards two "voids" in a three dimensional space, jumping from one to the other.
+From [@fig:diffequation:lorenz_01], we can imagine that the status of system keep going towards two "voids" in a three dimensional space, jumping from one to the other.
 These two voids are a certain type of *attractors* in this dynamic system, where a system tends to evolve towards.

 Now, about Lorenz equation, there is an interesting question: "what would happen if I change the initial value slightly?"
 For some systems, such as a pendulum, that wouldn't make much a difference, but not here.
-We can see that clearly in Owl.
+We can see that clearly with a simple experiment.
-Keep function and timespan the same, let's change only 0.1% of initial value and then solve the system.
+Keeping function and timespan the same, let's change only 0.1% of initial value and then solve the system again.

 ```
 let y00 = Mat.of_array [|-1.; -1.; 1.|] 1 3